aidotse/EdgeLab/tutorials/flower/mnist-pytorch/README.md

 ````bash
 python3 client.py ip.address.server:8080
 ````
-<strong>Note that ip.address.server is the adress of the server.</strong>
+<strong>Note</strong>: ip.address.server is the adress of the server.

 Now SSH into the second AGX and do the axact same thing.